tudocomp/tudocomp/docs/Documentation.md

 ### Tests

-We also want to test that the templated version of the compressor works as intended.
-For that, we can just do the same testing as before:
+As a subsequent step we want to verify that the templated version of the compressor works as intended.
+To this end, we use the same testing as before:

 ~~~ { .cpp }
 using tudocomp::TemplatedExampleCompressor;